-- A Catholic coeducational liberal arts university offering undergraduate, graduate and doctoral degrees through day and evening courses with on-campus, online, and hybrid formats.
-The University emphasizes academic excellence, service, global engagement, pre-professional and professional preparation.
+- A Catholic, coeducational university offering undergraduate, graduate, and doctoral degrees through day and evening courses with on-campus, online, and hybrid formats.
+The University offers a liberal education emphasizing academic excellence, service, global engagement, pre-professional and professional preparation.

 - Founded in 1933 by the Sisters of the Presentation of Mary and Sister Madeleine of Jesus; named for Blessed Anne Marie Rivier.